 Note: StudioBinder accounts are not required to view call sheets.

 After someone confirms, you're notified.

-You sign in to view how many people viewed and confirmed their call sheet.
+Sign in to see how many people viewed and confirmed their call sheet.

 You view the distro sheet in StudioBinder to scan the delivery status of the call sheet, and exactly who confirmed (more importantly, who didn't).

-You glance at the view counts to see if anyone still hasn't viewed their call sheet.
-Based on that intel, you follow up with the people you need to (if any), and then you go get some much needed rest.
+Glance at the view counts to see if anyone still hasn't viewed their call sheet.
+Based on that intel, you can follow up with the people you need to (if any), and then you can get some much needed rest.

 You have a shoot tomorrow!

 CALL SHEET ORGANIZATION

 Try as you might to avoid it, there will be times when you must make a change to a sent callsheet.

 If you work the traditional way, you need to update everyone with a new PDF via email and have printed copies ready on set before the next day’s call time.
 When you revise the original PDF, it is important to update the filename with the current version, date, and time.
 This reduces the odds of the wrong version being circulated.
 A date and time stamp is better than just a version number: